-Whether you are a seasoned distance learner or are taking your very first online class, the online class discussion (also known as online bulletin board or message forum) is central to your online learning experience.
+Whether you are a seasoned online student or are taking your very first online class, online discussion posts (also known as the discussion board) is central to your online learning experience.

-It's not just a place to hang out, it's also a place where you can share information with others and most importantly get help.
+A discussion board is not just a place where you are checking off a course requirement.
+It is a place where you can get to know your fellow classmates as well as your professor.
+It is also your opportunity to share information with others and most importantly, to get help.
 So, you need to create stellar postings if you really want to make an impression or ace the course.

 In the classroom, students and professors hold discussions about the subject matter.
-Discussion postings duplicate this interaction when you are online.
+Discussion posts duplicate this interaction when you are online.
 In the virtual classroom, you use the keyboard instead of your voice.

 What is it you are being asked to comment on?
 Make sure you know what you are supposed to write about.
 Sometimes it is a personal response, sometimes it is a chance to absorb the material by restating the ideas presented in the reading, and sometimes the discussion board is a combination of ideas.

-(Hint: Read all the related discussion questions before you start the reading and other assignments, that way the topic will be on your mind when you are studying.)
+It is also a good idea to read all the related discussion questions and points you are being asked to comment on before you start the reading and other assignments.
+That way the topic will be on your mind when you are studying.